 Understanding the characteristics of a yield sign is important for all drivers and workers.
 However, it is equally important to understand when and how to yield at a yield sign, as well as the consequences of failing to do so.
 Here are some key points to keep in mind:

-When to Yield at a Yield Sign
+When to Yield at a Yield Sign?

 Drivers must yield to other vehicles or pedestrians who have the right of way.
 They must come to a complete stop if necessary to allow other traffic or pedestrians to proceed safely.
 They must also yield even if they arrived at the intersection first or have a green light, unless there are specific exceptions.
+However, failure to yield can result in a traffic violation and a fine.
+In more serious cases, failure to yield can lead to accidents or injuries.

 There are some situations where drivers may not need to yield at a yield sign, such as when emergency vehicles or police cars with their lights and sirens on are approaching.
 Drivers may also be exempt from yielding if they are on a through street and the cross street is a dead-end road or has a yield or stop sign.

-Overall, understanding when and how to yield at a yield sign is crucial for promoting traffic safety and preventing accidents.
+Understanding when and how to yield at a yield sign is crucial for promoting traffic safety and preventing accidents.
 Drivers should always approach yield signs with caution and be prepared to stop if necessary.

 Yield Signs in Work Facilities